hdunl/ByteSeeker/README.md

 # ByteSeeker

 ByteSeeker is a performance-centered web scanner tool written in Go, designed to efficiently scan and identify accessible web paths on a given website.
-With concurrent scanning capabilities, adaptive request delaying, and customizable user agent strings, ByteSeeker offers a robust platform to discover potential vulnerabilities or enumerate resources on web servers.
+With concurrent scanning capabilities, adaptive request delaying, and customizable user agent strings.

 ## Features